What is Billable Utilization Rate and Why It Matters

 The representation of production by the utilization rate is therefore more objective.

-The billable utilization rate also enables us to identify employees who are overloaded and those who are underloaded.
-In either case, an uneven workload penalizes productivity.
+The billable utilization rate also makes it possible to identify employees who are overloaded and those who are underloaded.
+In either case, an unequal load penalizes productivity.

-Overload can lead to a decrease in the quality of work and the well-being of employees.
+Overloading can lead to a decrease in the quality of work and employee well-being.
 As for underloading, it can lead to a drop in the profitability of the activity and dissatisfaction of the employee, who risks losing interest in his or her missions.

 The rate of resource planning allows performance to be measured over time, since each period is comparable.
 It then makes it possible to monitor and analyze individual or team productivity according to the types of projects or periods.

-It is a valuable source of data for planning future projects, or for improving operational efficiency.
+It is a valuable source of data for planning future projects or improving operational efficiency.

 Utilization Rate: What Limits?